ArtiePlayz/URP-PSX-FORKED/README.md

 - Added a new unlit shader with affine texture warping and vertex locking, **unfortunately I couldn't get around to implementing custom lighting**.
 Anyway this shader comes in two variants:
     - A Regular version similar to original unlit shader in this project.
     - PolyBrush version which supports PolyBrush texture painting.
 - Added a couple useful subgraphs, a random color picker and voronoi center graph.
+- Added a variation of the PBR shader that is transparent.
+(Only in URP 14 branch)

 <img src="Media/poly1.gif" width=100%>